microsoft/FluidFramework/docs/content/faq.md

 location in a file structure, but because these experiences rely on the Fluid service, downloading the files and working locally is not supported.

-Included in the Fluid ops is a record of all the Fluid components used in the Fluid solution.
-This doesn't include the code of the Fluid component but rather a reference that the Fluid client can use to load the correct components.

 ### How is data sync'd?

-In order to keep all clients in sync, they must be connected to a central Fluid service.
-This service's core responsibility is sequencing all the incoming Fluid operations and then broadcasting them to all the clients.
-Because the ops are ordered, and because each client is running the same code, the DDSs in each client eventually end up in an identical state.
+In order to keep all clients in sync, they must be connected to a Fluid service.
+This service's core responsibility is sequencing all the incoming Fluid operations and then broadcasting them to all clients.
+Because the ops are ordered, and because each client is running the same code, the DDSes in each client eventually end up in an identical state.

-Note, there isn't only one Fluid service for all Fluid experiences.
+Note, there isn't a centralized Fluid service for all Fluid experiences.
 But for each Fluid experience, there is only one Fluid service.

-Fluid clients connect to the central Fluid service using the WebSocket protocol.
-However, the Fluid runtime manages all of the connections so that Fluid component developers can focus on local experiences.
+Fluid clients connect to the Fluid service using the WebSocket protocol.
+However, the Fluid runtime manages all of the connections so that Fluid client developers can focus on local experiences.

-### What are the DDSs currently available in the Fluid Framework

-Any plans to add more in the future?

-Are there any restrictions about the type of snippets or embeds that can be performed?

-How do you decide between multiple structures inside the DDS (vs multiple simpler DDSes)?

-How big could be the DDS?
-For e.g. Tables with 100s of rows and columns

-Are you able to handle things like images and other data types other than text?

 ## Scale